timseo/GA_project2/README.md

-Ever wonder how much you had to drink last night?  **Tab Tracker**, is here to help you keep a tally of your drinks and hopefully promote more responsible consumption behavior.
+Ever wonder how much you had to drink last night?  **reGrets**, is here to help you keep a tally of your drinks and hopefully promote more responsible consumption behavior.

-# Tab Tracker
+# reGrets

 ## Used Technology